yunuskorkmaz/docs.tr-tr/docs/framework/wcf/feature-details/using-multiple-authentication-schemes-with-wcf.md

     </behaviors>
 ```

- <span data-ttu-id="50d65-113">Bu, yalnızca bir alt kümesini burada listelenen kimlik doğrulama düzenleri IIS'de ne seçili olursa bağlı olarak, hizmet uç noktasında uygulamak için kabul edilir garanti eder.</span><span class="sxs-lookup"><span data-stu-id="50d65-113">This will ensure that only a subset of the authentication schemes listed here will be considered for applying on the service endpoint, depending on what is selected in the IIS.</span></span> <span data-ttu-id="50d65-114">Bir geliştirici hariç tutabilirsiniz Bunun anlamı serviceAuthenticationManager listeden gt;(yok) listeden temel kimlik doğrulaması deyin ve IIS'de etkin olsa bile, bu hizmet uç noktasında uygulanmaz</span><span class="sxs-lookup"><span data-stu-id="50d65-114">This means that a developer can exclude say Basic auth from the list by omitting it from the serviceAuthenticationManager listing and even if it is enabled in IIS, it will not be applied on the service endpoint</span></span>
+ <span data-ttu-id="4020f-113">Bu, IIS 'de neyin seçildiğine bağlı olarak, burada listelenen kimlik doğrulama düzenlerinin yalnızca bir alt kümesinin hizmet uç noktasına uygulanması için değerlendirildiğinden emin olur.</span><span class="sxs-lookup"><span data-stu-id="4020f-113">This will ensure that only a subset of the authentication schemes listed here will be considered for applying on the service endpoint, depending on what is selected in the IIS.</span></span> <span data-ttu-id="4020f-114">Bu, bir geliştiricinin, serviceAuthenticationManager listesinden devre dışı bırakarak ve IIS 'de etkinleştirilmiş olsa bile, bir geliştiricinin temel kimlik doğrulaması 'nı hariç bırakabileceği anlamına gelir, hizmet uç noktasına uygulanmaz</span><span class="sxs-lookup"><span data-stu-id="4020f-114">This means that a developer can exclude say Basic auth from the list by omitting it from the serviceAuthenticationManager listing and even if it is enabled in IIS, it will not be applied on the service endpoint</span></span>

-## <a name="self-hosted-services"></a><span data-ttu-id="50d65-115">Şirket içinde barındırılan hizmetleri</span><span class="sxs-lookup"><span data-stu-id="50d65-115">Self-Hosted Services</span></span>
+## <a name="self-hosted-services"></a><span data-ttu-id="4020f-115">Şirket içinde barındırılan hizmetler</span><span class="sxs-lookup"><span data-stu-id="4020f-115">Self-Hosted Services</span></span>
- <span data-ttu-id="50d65-116">Ayarları devralmak için hiçbir IIS olduğundan şirket içinde barındırılan hizmetler biraz farklı bir şekilde yapılandırılır.</span><span class="sxs-lookup"><span data-stu-id="50d65-116">Self-hosted services are configured a bit differently since there is no IIS to inherit settings from.</span></span> <span data-ttu-id="50d65-117">Burada kullandığınız \<serviceAuthenticationManager > öğesi veya ServiceAuthenticationBehavior devralınır kimlik doğrulama ayarlarını belirtmek için.</span><span class="sxs-lookup"><span data-stu-id="50d65-117">Here you use the \<serviceAuthenticationManager> element or ServiceAuthenticationBehavior to specify the authentication settings that will be inherited.</span></span> <span data-ttu-id="50d65-118">Kod şöyle görünür:</span><span class="sxs-lookup"><span data-stu-id="50d65-118">In code it looks like this:</span></span>
+ <span data-ttu-id="4020f-116">Ayarları devraldığı bir IIS olmadığından, şirket içinde barındırılan hizmetler biraz farklı şekilde yapılandırılır.</span><span class="sxs-lookup"><span data-stu-id="4020f-116">Self-hosted services are configured a bit differently since there is no IIS to inherit settings from.</span></span> <span data-ttu-id="4020f-117">Burada, \<serviceAuthenticationManager> devralınacak kimlik doğrulama ayarlarını belirtmek için öğesini veya ServiceAuthenticationBehavior öğesini kullanın.</span><span class="sxs-lookup"><span data-stu-id="4020f-117">Here you use the \<serviceAuthenticationManager> element or ServiceAuthenticationBehavior to specify the authentication settings that will be inherited.</span></span> <span data-ttu-id="4020f-118">Kodda şöyle görünür:</span><span class="sxs-lookup"><span data-stu-id="4020f-118">In code it looks like this:</span></span>

 ```csharp
 // ...